 9. Communication is the main source of frustration for clients dealing with SEO agencies.

 2. Stats that Can Help Your SEO Strategy

 Statistical data is not just numbers.
 You can use it to learn a lot about how companies manage their SEO and what challenges they have encountered.
 By analyzing their results, you can draw conclusions about your own strategy and even try out new tactics.
-We have collected the following statistics to show you what works and what doesn’t in the hopes that they can help you boost your business and sales.
+We have collected the following statistics to show you what works and what doesn’t, hoping they can help you boost your business and sales.
 This useful data can assist you in changing and bettering your website, backlink profile, and content marketing strategy.

 10. The business owners that have combined SEO with PPC see a 25% increase in clicks and 27% growth in their profits compared to those who use only one of these channels.